The first modern lottery in the

 The Maine Lottery is the first to use Scientific Games' new one-step, automated keyless game validation process.

 The Big Game is introduced by several large states in order to offer mega-jackpots on the order of Powerball.
-It became Mega Millions in 2002, and that game currently holds the record for the world's largest lotto jackpot at $656 million.
+It became Mega Millions in 2002.

 Scientific Games develops technology that offers an additional level of game security by concealing validation bar codes under the scratch-off coating.